How to Protect Your Skin from the Sun: Easy Ways to Protect Your Skin

 The idea was added to your Ideas.

 Sun time, fun time!
 Summer is when most people head outdoors to work and play.
 Mowing the lawn, playing baseball, hanging out at the pool ... there's so much to do when the weather is warm.
 But many people often forget about something very important when they're out and about - their skin.

 The truth is, the sun can be harmful to your skin even on cloudy days because of its damaging UV rays.
 But add to that the possibility of a painful sunburn, and you're got a recipe for disaster if you're not protected.

 Below you'll find tips on how to protect your skin from the sun, tips on how to protect your baby's delicate skin, and ideas for how to soothe sunburnt areas.

-With these helpful hints, you'll be able to enjoy your backyard this summer without the threat of damage to your skin.
+With these helpful hints, you'll learn several ways to protect your skin from the sun and be able to enjoy your backyard this summer without the threat of damage to your skin.
 Check out our ideas for how to get the best sun protection below.